-Arc welding holds great prominence around the world and is one of the most followed welding technique.
+Arc welding holds great prominence around the world and is one of the most followed welding techniques.
 Arc welding is solely based on the generation of an electric arc between the electrode and the metal which forms a puddle for the filler material.

 The types of arc welding include STICK (Shielded Metal Arc), Flux-cored arc, MIG, TIG, and Submerged Arc.

-Most welders around the globe choose best arc welders because it is cheaper and easy, as compared to other welding techniques.
+Most welders around the globe choose the best arc welders because it is cheaper and easy, as compared to other welding techniques.

 Arc Welding Has Two Terminologies: